ggayliye/miniProjRepo_Embedded_SP2024/README.md

 * This project has applications in drinking water storage tanks, petroleum refineries, and more.
 * Our design will be very safe to use as we take all precautions and safety measurements before the launch.
 * In this project, we implemented interrupt, GPIO, UART, and motor drive.
+* For the software, we used C programming language and coded using Keil uVision5.

 ## List of Materials :